khaors/geocompr/main.md

 - coordinates
 - another raster object

-The latter two represent spatial subsetting (see the next chapter).
+The latter two represent spatial subsetting (see section \@ref(raster-subsetting) in the next chapter).
 The first two subsetting options are demonstrated in the commands below --- both return the value of the top left pixel in the raster object `elev` (results not shown):